 I need greenery in my life.
 I don’t have the greenest of thumbs, but if I can see a thriving house plant I’m happy.

 I really want to set up an indoor garden room.
 A sanctuary where I can sip my coffee in meditative peace, surrounded by green leaves and occasionally a flower.
+A green place of hygge indulgence.

 Garden rooms bring beautiful greenery into the home in a way that creates a meditative space that doesn’t have to overwhelm the whole house.